 Is HVAC a Hard Career?

-While HVAC often has you on your feet, it can still be a fulfilling career.
-As a technician you’ll need to be able to:
+While HVAC often requires physical exertion, it can also be very rewarding.
+As a technician should be able to:

-- Work in uncomfortable settings, including tight or dirty spaces.
+- Work in unpleasant settings, like tight or messy spaces.

-- Work in high or low temperatures since equipment is often outdoors.
+- Work in high or low temperatures since HVAC systems are usually outdoors.

 - Work evenings, weekends and overtime during peak demand.

 A stubborn falsehood about HVAC is that it’s a blue-collar career.
-In reality, you need an extensive skill set, specialized education and ongoing certification.
+It requires a specific skill set, specialized education and periodic recertification.

-It’s an excellent first career if you prefer to:
+It’s a smart career if you would like to:

 - Minimize student debt.